ecarr007/ucr-cs100/textbook/tools/gdb/ex4/README.md

 9       int n = 0;
 ```

-Set a watchpoint using `watch` with a variable name, in this case `val`
+Set a watchpoint using `watch` with a variable name, in this case `val`.

 ```
 (gdb) watch val
 Hardware watchpoint 2: val
 ```

-Now if you continue using the `continue` command
+Now if you continue using the `continue` command.

 ```
 (gdb) c